kmac/nhlv/README.md

 This project is inspired from the MLB baseball [MLBviewer](https://github.com/sdelafond/mlbviewer) project, although it differs in that it does not provide an interactive interface (that may be added in future releases).

-This package requires a valid NHL.tv subscription In order to view live or archived games.
+This package requires a valid NHL.tv subscription in order to view live or archived games.
 It is also subject to local blackout restrictions.
-However, even if you don't have a subscription you can still view game recaps or condensed games.
+However, if you don't have a subscription you can still view game recaps or condensed games.

 Sample console output: